 WHO guidelines are based on the following key principles for establishing country-specific pricing policies, which need to be implemented (WHO guidelines, 2020).

-The combination of diverse drug pricing policies that fulfills supply and demand.
+The combination of diverse drug pricing policies fulfills supply and demand.

 Transparency allows clarity in forming transparent policies and decisions.

-Legal guidelines allow adequate legislative framework.
-If regulation is introduced, efficient implementation will be required to ensure compliance (e.g., incentives, enforcement, price monitoring system, fines).
+Legal guidelines allow an adequate legislative framework.
+If regulation is introduced, an efficient implementation will be required to ensure compliance (e.g., incentives, enforcement, price monitoring system, and fines).

-Encouraging use of optimum quality generic medicine by implementing schemes to promote the application and usage of such medication to enable health equity amongst all.
+Encouraging the use of optimum quality generic medicine by implementing schemes to promote the application and usage of such medication to enable health equity for all.

-Association with other countries to encourage knowledge exchange regarding pricing policy and their effect.
+Association with other countries to encourage knowledge exchange regarding pricing policies and their effects.

 Self-Check Questions